Origami Gifts and Decorations

 Display Origami Gifts and Decorations

 Decorating with origami figures is economical and eye catching.
 Use holiday figures, such as Christmas trees or hearts, for quick and easy seasonal décor changes.
-Origami swords are perfect favors at a child's pirate themed birthday party.
-Even teenagers can make star or heart origami to cut down on prom decoration costs.
+Add regular decorative items to your basic everyday decor, too.
+Add an origami flower bouquet to a vase or fold a paper bowl to set on an end table.